cmh02/ImFinallyGraduatingYippee-FALL2025-SQA/SQA-REPO.md

 5. Add the unit testing summary for GitHub actions
 6. Upload the report as an artifact

+### Code Deliverables

+To ensure that the deiverable portion of this assignment was met for the code requirement, you can find the implementation in the following three locations:

+* The fuzzing and unit tests are implemented in [test/fuzz](test/fuzz) and [test/unit](test/unit), respectively
+* The forensics are implemented in [src/MLForensics_farzana/mining/mining.py](src/MLForensics_farzana/mining/mining.py)
+* The CI pipelines are implemented in [.github/workflows](.github/workflows)

 ### Execution Deliverables

-To ensure that the deliverable portion of this assignment was met, the execution of the forensics, fuzzing, and continuous integration can be found for the respective CI workflows on GitHub.
+To ensure that the deliverable portion of this assignment was met for the execution requirement, the execution of the forensics, fuzzing, and continuous integration can be found for the respective CI workflows on GitHub.

 * The latest fuzz workflow execution (includes fuzzing, fuzz reports, and CI) can be found [here](https://github.com/cmh02/ImFinallyGraduatingYippee-FALL2025-SQA/actions/runs/19778175957)
 * The latest unit test workflow execution (includes unit tests, forensics, and CI) can be found [here](https://github.com/cmh02/ImFinallyGraduatingYippee-FALL2025-SQA/actions/runs/19778175942)